Are you certain that you know how to use an exclamation mark (sometimes called an exclamation point) correctly?

-Additionally, writers can also use exclamation marks in sentence fragments, sudden interjections, etc. For example, “Hurrah!
-We won the match.”
+Additionally, writers can also use exclamation marks in sentence fragments, sudden interjections, etc. For example, “Hooray!
+We won the game.”

-An exclamation mark is not or rarely used in formal writing.
-A writer should know what an exclamation point means before using it in the content.
+An exclamation mark is rarely used in formal writing.
+A writer should know what an exclamation point means contextually before using it in the content.
 Faulty use of punctuation marks is harmful to writing.
 It destroys the essence, tone, and style of writing.

 Exclamation points are no exceptions.
 In a sentence, they signify the emotion depicted.
-A period is an essential part of a declarative sentence, likewise, an exclamation mark is a part of exclamatory sentences.
+A period is an essential part of a declarative sentence; likewise, an exclamation mark is a part of exclamatory sentences.

 Know About Varied Usage of Exclamation Marks

 Using exclamation points in quotations is very simple.
 The writer needs to use the exclamation point at the end of the sentence.
 For example, “The woods look scary at this time of night!”, said John.

 Find out what's in your copy.

 For exclamation marks, a writer needs to understand the tone of a sentence.
 The mood of a sentence decides the expression that will be followed by an exclamation point.
 In such cases, one may use the exclamation after a single word if that word can be construed as a complete sentence in and of itself.
 For example, the emotions of sorrow and joy often call for the use of exclamation marks: ‘Alas!’, ‘Hurrah!’.